-The third section (paragraphs 31 and 32) deals with the field of application of the Berlin FG; the fourth section (paragraph 33) contains the clause relating to Berlin ("Berlinklausel").
+The third section (paragraphs 31 and 32) deals with the field of application of the BerlinFG; the fourth section (paragraph 33) contains the clause relating to Berlin ('Berlinklausel').

 The first section contains three Articles.
-Article I (paras 1 to 13) contains benefits on turnover tax.
-Article II (paras 13a to 18) gives rules for benefits on income and profit tax.
-Article III (para 19) contains the legal grounds for the issue of an investment grant.
+Article I (paragraphs 1 to 13) contains benefits on turnover tax.
+Article II (paragraphs 13 to 18) gives rules for benefits on income and profit tax.
+Article III (paragraph 19) contains the legal grounds for the issue of an investment grant.

-The kernel of benefit on turnover tax in Berlin is the socalled "dual preference".
-On the one hand a Berlin business man, trading with a West German business man, may reduce his turnover tax under given circumstances by a given percentage of the payment agreed with his West German partner (BerlinFG, para 1).
-This reduction amounts in principle to 4.5 % for goods and 10 % for services.
-On the other hand the West German partner may make a comparable reduction (rebate) claim (4.2 % for goods) as the recipient of turnovers (BerlinFG, para 2).
+The kernel of benefit on turnover tax in Berlin is the socalled 'dual preference'.
+On the one hand a Berlin business man, trading with a West German business man, may reduce his turnover tax under given circumstances by a given percentage of the payment agreed with his West German partner (BerlinFG, paragraph 1).
+This reduction amounts in principle to 4.5% for goods and 10% for services.
+On the other hand the West German partner may make a comparable reduction (rebate) claim (4.2% for goods) as the recipient of turnovers (Berlin FG, paragraph 2).
 BerlinFG 1a contains in this connection rules on the grant of a rebate claim by way of internal procedure of an undertaking; this concerns especially a business with Berlin(West) premises.

-For income and profit tax rebates the main emphasis is on increased depreciations for given expendables of fixed assets (BerlinFG, para 14) and for residential buildings and real estate (BerlinFG, para 14a).
-Persons of unlimited tax liability, who make loans to the Berliner Industriebank AG, the Deutsche Industriebank, Berlin or directly to concerns for given purposes under given conditions, may benefit from income or corporation tax rebate, 12 % of the loans issued (BerlinFG 16).
-Finally, according to BerlinFG,para 17, persons of unlimited tax liability, who give non interest bearing loans with minimum currency of ten years or interest bearing loans with minimum currency of 25 years for building (\) development in Berlin(West), may benefit from income or corporation tax rebate by 20 % of the issued loans.
-According to BerlinFG para 19 an investment grant will be allowed of 10 % total of procurement and production costs of goods, buildings or extensions procured or produced within the calendar year.
+For income and profit tax rebates the main emphasis is on increased depreciations for given expendables of fixed assets (BerlinFG, paragraph 14) and for residential buildings and real estate (BerlinFG, paragraph 14a).
+Persons of unlimited tax liability, who make loans to the Berliner Industriebank AG, the Deutsche Industriebank, Berlin or directly to concerns for given purposes under given conditions, may benefit from income or corporation tax rebate, 12% of the loans issued (BerlinFG, paragraph 16).
+Finally, according to Berlin FG, paragraph 17, persons of unlimited tax liability, who give non-interest bearing loans with minimum currency of ten years or interest bearing loans with minimum currency of 25 years for building development in Berlin(West), may benefit from income or corporation tax rebate by 20% of the issued loans.
+According to BerlinFG, paragraphe 19, an investment grant will be allowed of 10% total of procurement and production costs of goods, buildings or extensions procured or produced within the calendar year.